-In obtaining water-quality data, a major concern needs to be assuring that the data obtained represent the in situ quality of the water.
-To assure this, certain measurements, such as water temperature, pH, and dissolved oxygen, need to be made onsite when the samples are taken.
+In obtaining water-quality data, a major concern is to ensure that the data obtained represent the in situ quality of the water.
+To assure this, certain measurements, such as water temperature, pH, and dissolved oxygen, need to be made on-site when the samples are taken.
 To assure that measurements made in the laboratory also represent the in situ water, carefully prescribed procedures need to be followed in collecting the samples, in treating the samples to prevent changes in quality pending analysis, and in shipping the samples to the laboratory.
-Procedures for onsite measurements and for collecting, treating, and shipping samples are detailed in the "Techniques of Water-Resources Investigations," Book 1, Chapter D2; Book 3, Chapter C2; Book 5, Chapters A1, A3, and A4.
-These references are listed in the "PUBLICATIONS ON TECHNIQUES OF WATER-RESOURCES INVESTIGATIONS" section of this report which appears at the end of the introductory text.
-These methods are consistent with American Society for Testing and Materials (ASTM) standards and generally follow the standards of the International Organization for Standards (ISO).
-Detailed information on collecting, treating, and shipping samples may be obtained from the Virginia District Office.
-(Address on back of title page.)
+Procedures for onsite measurements and for collecting, treating, and shipping samples are given in publications on "Techniques of Water-Resources Investigations," Book 1, Chapter D2: Book 3, Chapters A1, A3 and A4; Book 9, Chapters A1-A9.
+These references are listed in the PUBLICATIONS ON TECHNIQUES OF WATER-RESOURCES INVESTIGATIONS section of this report.
+These methods are consistent with ASTM standards and generally follow ISO standards.
+Also, detailed information on collecting, treating, and shipping samples maybe obtained from the Geological Survey Idaho District office.

 One sample can define adequately the water quality at a given time if the mixture of solutes throughout the stream cross section is homogeneous.
 However, the concentration of solutes at different locations in the cross section may vary widely with different rates of water discharge, depending on the source of material and the turbulence and mixing of the stream.
 Some streams must be sampled through several vertical sections to obtain a representative sample needed for an accurate mean concentration and for use in calculating load.
-All samples obtained for the National Stream Quality Accounting Network (see definitions) are obtained from at least several verticals.
-Whether samples are obtained from the centroid of flow or from several verticals depends on flow conditions and other factors which must be evaluated by the collector.
+All samples obtained for the National Stream Quality Accounting Network (see SPECIAL PROGRAMS AND NETWORKS) are obtained from at least several verticals.
+Whether samples are obtained from the centroid of flow or from several verticals, depends on flow conditions and other factors which must be evaluated by the collector.